ncredinburgh/JavaForSmallTeams/style/2000_prefer_maps_and_filters_to_imperative_loops.md

 ## Prefer maps and filters to imperative loops

+### Summary

+Break imperative loops into maps and filters when the patterns are identifiable.

+### Details

 Most loop based code can be re-written in a more declarative style using filters and maps.

-For Java 8 facilitates this by introducing lambdas and the streams api, but the same style can be applied in Java 7 using anonymous inner classes and third party libraries such as Guava.
+Java 8 made this easy by introducing lambdas and the streams api, but the same style can be applied in Java 7 using anonymous inner classes and third party libraries such as Guava.

 Filters and maps highlight what the code is intended to achieve.
 This is less clear in the imperative implementation.

-*Bad*
+**Bad**
 ```java
   public List<String> selectValues(List<Integer> someIntegers) {
     List<String> filteredStrings = new ArrayList<String>();